 When I was working with cardiac patients, I was constantly asked for lists of foods.
 Lists of good foods and lists of bad foods.
 There was great disappointment when I told them that such lists do not exist.
 Plus, I wouldn’t have provided such a list even if there was one.
 The moment you tell someone that a food is bad, and to never eat it again, that is all that person wants.
 It is thought of constantly.
 Consumed in secret.
 Carries the weight of guilt when eaten.

 When parents strictly limit certain foods, or call foods “bad” or “junk” they are only increasing the child’s desire to eat that food.
 Any food that is forbidden is appealing.

 Hear me say, I am NOT advocating NOT giving children boundaries.
 Parents decide what is served in the home.
 They should seek to provide balanced meals.
 And most importantly, they should drive the conversation about nutrition.
 Children need to understand that food helps them grow.
 Food helps them stay healthy.
 All foods can be eaten, nothing is forbidden, but some foods do a better job of helping us grow than others.
 And those growing foods are served more often.

 The Teal Pumpkin Project

 At Halloween I have two bowls.
 One with candy and one with non-food treats.
 I NEVER ask a child if s/he has a food allergy, I just ask each child if they would prefer candy or a toy for his/her treat.
-No child likes to feel different, which is why I don’t ask.
+No child likes to feel different, which is why I don’t ask about allergies.
 I just let each child pick a treat.
 I’m shocked at the number of kids (who I sometimes know do not have a food allergy) will choose a toy for the simple reason of seeing something fun in that bowl.
 Little Bit has even chosen fun pencils and toys over candy.